CHP-INSPECT/Windows-10-Cleanup/README.md

 # Windows-10-Cleanup
-Guide for Decluttering Windows 10 Builds
+A guide for Decluttering Windows 10 Builds.

-A public repository on github.com/orgs/CHP-INSPECT

 ### Content Classification
 This repository is public-facing.
-So all content posted to this guide should fall within Public or Non-Business designations.
+All content posted to this guide should fall within Public or Non-Business designations.

 ### Intended Audience
 This guide is intended for PC users who have been upgraded to Windows 10 in the 2018/19 conversion.
 Its purpose is to bring together information and recommendations that end users can implement to enhance their experience with their new machine.